tjammer/raylib-ocaml/README.md

 ```

 ## Examples
-To build the examples, simply
+To build the examples, make sure the raylib C submodule is available with `git submodule update --init --recursive`.
+Then simply
 ``` sh
 dune build
 ```